jlmelville/smallvis/docs/optsne.md

 procedure has been modified to:

 * wait 15 iterations before monitoring the relative rate of change of KL.
-* calcuate the relative rate of change every three iterations, rather than ever iteration.
+* calculate the relative rate of change every three iterations, rather than every iteration.
 * only terminate early exaggeration after the relative rate of change of KL has been observed to decrease three times.